 Unsafe canning methods are jar flipping, oven canning or open kettle canning.
 That's when people have taken usually with jam or jelly, sometimes with pickled foods.
 So they've taken the hot contents, right?
 Poured it into that mason jar.
 They've put the lid on, screwed the band down, and sometimes they'll flip the jar upside down and then later flip it upright and it will seal because it's simply sealing because hot and then cooling has created a vacuum action.

-The whole point of processing it in the water bath is to kill any bad bacteria, and it doesn’t matter if you have sterilized the jar and then you’re pouring that boiling liquid in because bacteria is just everyone.
-Botulism spores are actually everywhere, you guys.
+The whole point of processing it in the water bath is to kill any bad bacteria, and it doesn't matter if you have sterilized the jar and then you're pouring that boiling liquid in because bacteria is always present and will enter the jar faster than you can pour.
+Botulism spores are actually everywhere too.
 We come in contact with botulism all the time.
-It’s when it’s in a sealed jar that doesn’t have oxygen in it, which is a sealed canning jar, that it multiplies and becomes an issue.
+It's when it's in a sealed jar that doesn't have oxygen in it, which is a sealed canning jar, that it multiplies and becomes an issue.

 When we are canning acidic foods we process them in the water bath is to kill any bacteria because with bacteria, it doesn't matter how fast we're pouring into a sterilized jar and slapping that lid on and screwing that band, bacteria can get in there.
 Our hands are washed and of course we're practicing good sanitary things in our kitchen.
 That's just the nature of it.
 That's why a lot of times in the old days they would open up a jar of jam or jelly and there would be mold present.

 And if you see mold, just scrapping it off, mold grows downwards and it grows by spores.
 So if it's to the point where you can see it, just because you scrap off that top inch of that top layer of mold, those spores have already traveled down in throughout the contents of the jar.
 You just don't necessarily see them.